charlesanthony1996/comic-search/README.md

 ## Future Improvements

-- Re-enable and finalize the CLI (`argparse`) interface
+- Re-enable and finalise the CLI (`argparse`) interface
-- Fix `None_` prefix in character inference for unrecognized folders
+- Fix `None_` prefix bug in character inference
-- Hybrid score fusion between CLIP + BM25 results
 - FAISS vector indexing for faster retrieval at scale
 - Web UI for interactive search
 - Improved OCR preprocessing (denoising, deskewing)
-- Complete the Dockerfile for containerized deployment
+- Complete the Dockerfile for containerised deployment
+- Expand the golden test set with more characters and edge cases
+- Move evaluation functions to a separate `evaluate.py` module (import already prepared in code)

 ---